 Among the contributors: John Milsom, Martin Holmes, Jonathan Wainwright, Julia Craig McFeely, John Wing, Dave Stumpp, David Morison, Tamsin Rowe, Alina Nachescu, Anne Joyard, Elodie Bouffard, David Rundle and Cristina Neagu.

->

-> Letters and memoranda exchanged during the war, both between Viscount Portal, Churchill and the principal RAF commanders.
+Letters and memoranda exchanged during the war, both between Viscount Portal, Churchill and the principal RAF commanders.
 This collection presents those wartime papers which Portal had collated and subsequently bequeathed to his former college in Oxford.
-Detailed lists of contents will be soon available online.
+Detailed lists of contents are available online.

 Please note that visiting readers will not necessarily be able to access the library's wifi network.
 Readers from other academic institutions should be able to use Eduroam (please ensure that this is set up before you leave your home institution).
 Anyone else who knows he/she will require internet access should inform us of this in advance of a visit.